 Nike Shoes Facebook Scam – How Did I Get It

-The Nike Shoes scam may propagate via special software that not only hijacks your Facebook profile but hijacks your browsing activity in general.
+The Nike Shoes scam may propagate via special software that not only hijacks your profile but also takes over your browsing activity in general.
 The possibilities of getting this software are many.

-One method is for the hackers to send the victim a web link via messenger and once the victim opens it, his or her computer can become affected by this virus.
-Furthermore, the Nike Shoes scam may also self propagate if you visit the web page that is advertised, since it may contain scripts that install malware or the software that hijacks your facebook account.
+One method is for scammers to send out suspicious web links via Facebook Messenger and once the potential victim opens it, their computer can become affected by this scam.
+Furthermore, the Nike Shoes scam may also self propagate, if you visit the web page that is advertised, since it may contain scripts that install malware.

-And the mobile users may also be in danger too, because this Facebook account hijacking software may also be spread via apps for Android and Apple devices as well and these apps may request permissions to post on your behalf in the Facebook app of your smartphone or tablet.
-Keep reading this article to understand how does this virus work and how you can stop it and prevent it from returning to your device in the future as well.
+Furthermore, mobile users may also be in danger, too, because this account hijacking software may also be spread via apps for Android and Apple.
+These apps may request permissions to post on your behalf in the Facebook app of your smartphone or tablet.
+Keep reading this article to understand how this virus works and how you can stop it and prevent it from returning to your device in the future.

 Nike Shoes Scam – Analysis